FartLabs/.github/profile/README.md

-# @FartLabs - Software solutions out the wazoo 🧪
+# FartLabs - Software solutions out the wazoo 🧪

 We develop software out the wazoo!

 Our projects are designed to be fun, useful, and educational.
 We're always looking for new contributors and collaborators, so feel free to reach out if you're interested in joining the fun!

-## Libraries on jsr.io
+## Libraries

 _Maintaining libraries on jsr.io_ -
 [https://jsr.io/@fartlabs](https://jsr.io/@fartlabs)